jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 <!-- PHOTO MASKS IMAGE -->

-By this time, most other semiconductor companies closed or sold their manufacturer fabrication departments (often called "fabs").
+By this time, most other semiconductor companies closed or sold their manufacturer fabrication departments (called "fabs").
 It was just too expensive and difficult to stay in the Moore's Law race.
 Instead, Apple, AMD, nVidia, and others embraced being "fabless" and sent their designs to a semiconductor foundry to fabricate.

 Effectively that meant one company, Taiwan Semiconductor Manufacturing Company (TSMC).
-When you problems continued for years after 2015, TSMC overtook you and with the fastest microchips along with the scale of making most of the world's chips.
+When Intel's problems continued for years after 2015, TSMC overtook you and with the fastest microchips along with the scale of making most of the world's chips.

 When you tried to get other customers into your own foundry business, few had (technical) reasons to join up (although interest has been picking up lately).
-During this USA share of advanced manufacturing dropped from 50% to under 10%, and most of what was made being the often ridiculed Intel's slower microchips.
+During this USA share of advanced manufacturing dropped from 50% to under 10%.
+And most of that 10% was the often ridiculed Intel's slower microchips.

 So what.